chloeskt/data2vec_ensae/README.md

 # Motivation and goals

-NB: we considered two tasks in the end due to time and hardware/compute constraints.

-## Problem definition
+Self-supervised learning is motivated by the goal of making use of large amount of unlabeled data and uncover their underlying structure.
+It is inspired by the way humans learn, namely, observation.
+A large part of what we learn as human come from us observing the world around us; not only the visual world but also sounds and language.
+We are constantly evolving thanks to our observations: there are key concepts in each objects/word/sound that we are able to grasp, experience on and then act on.
+It is our perception of the world and the associated common sense that allow humans to learn these basic concepts.
+These concepts are the building blocks of how humans learn and help us learn faster (think of a baby learning what "mommy" or "daddy" means).

+On the opposite side, deep learning algorithms need a lot of examples and hours of training before being able to associate a phoneme to its written form.
+The goal of self-supervised learning is to design algorithms able to mimic this human common sense.
+A lot of research has been done in this field over the last 5 years, given rise to models such as BERT in NLP or BeiT in Computer Vision; models building on Transformers and self-attention.

-One challenge of self-supervised learning is that all developed methods are unimodal.
-This means that each scheme is task-specific, e.g. Masked Language Model for NLP, learning representations invariant to data augmentation in Computer Vision.
-Consequently, attached to each task, are biased in their own way.
-[Baevski et al.](https://arxiv.org/abs/2202.03555) are motivated by the core idea that humans use similar processes to interacted and understand the visual world, language and sound.
-Is it possible to design an algorithm inspired by such processes ?
-An algorithm that can learn a contextualized latent representations instead of modality-specific representations.
-Concretely, the learning objective in _data2vec_ is the same across all modalities: masked learning to produce latent target _continuous and contextualized representations_, using a teacher-student architecture training scheme.
+However one challenge of self-supervised learning is that all developed methods are unimodal.
+This means that each training scheme/design is task-specific.
+For instance, there is masked language modeling for NLP and learning representations invariant to data augmentation in Computer Vision.
+Consequently, by the choice of these designs, biases are incorporated in each model and there is no unified way of learning.
+However if we think about how humans learn, we use similar processes for everything.
+This is one of the core motivation of Baevski et al. They would like to design an algorithm that would not be modality-specific i.e. that would benefit from cross-modal representations.
+They present data2vec as an algorithm that can learn contextualized latent representations instead of modality-specific representations.

-## Models

-First, we will make sure to understand how _data2vec_ work and differ from other self-supervised models in NLP and Computer Vision.
-Then, the \textsc{data2vec} will be compared against SOTA models such as BERT or RoBERTa in NLP, and ViT in Computer Vision on a various set of downstream tasks.
-Results provided by the paper suggest that _data2vec_ overperforms such models.
-It would be nice (if pre-trained models are available) is to compare _data2vec_ with DINO since both of them use the teacher-student architecture but differ in the prediction task.

-Please note that currently pretrained models for Computer Vision are **not** [available](https://github.com/pytorch/fairseq/tree/main/examples/data2vec).
-Depending on when FAIR will make one available, we might **not** be able to evaluate data2vec on downstream Computer Vision tasks.
-Moreover, note that currently fine-runed pre-trained models on NLP tasks are **not** available, which means that we will fine-tune ourselves the base model.
-This will allow us to get a better understanding on how to fine-tune such models and will make us dive into the source code.
-However this also implies that we shall make experiments in low budget computational settings as we do not have access to huge clusters as FAIR does.

-## Datasets

-- Computer Vision: as we will try to first reproduce the paper's results, we will use the well-known benchmark ImageNet, on the downstream tasks of image classification.
-Other tasks might be considered such as image captioning using the [COCO (Common Objects in Context) dataset](https://cocodataset.org/).
-- Natural Language Processing: in order to reproduce the paper's results, we shall fine-tune the model on the GLUe benchmark.
-Note that **not all tasks might be considered** e.g. we might consider only Question Answering (SQUAD), Natural Language Inference
-(MNLI) and Sentiment Analysis (SST-2).
-One interesting thing would be to evaluate data2vec performances on multi-lingual Question Answering for instance (using XQUAD in zero-shot transfer).

-## Evaluation

-For image classification we will focus on top-1 validation accuracy on ImageNet-1K as it is a standard benchmark.
-For NLP, depending on the downstream task we will look at the **F1-score (Question Answering)**, accuracy on both the matched and unmatched dev sets (Natural Language Inference) and the unweighted average of Pearson and Spearman correlation or accuracy (Sentiment Analysis).
+Concretely, the learning objective in data2vec is the same across all modalities: masked learning to produce latent target **continuous and contextualized representations**, using a teacher-student architecture training scheme.

 # Installation